ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

   entry with index `size-1`, where `size` is the tree size advertised by the user.
 Provide the timestamp of each log entry in the direct path whose index is greater than or equal to `size`.
-- Exactly one of these log entries will lie on the new tree's frontier.
+- The last of these log entries will lie on the new tree's frontier.
 From this log entry, compute the remainder of the frontier.
 That is, compute the log entry's right child, the right child's right child, and so on.
 Provide the timestamps for these log entries as well.